Sustainable Maritime Fuels

 The Value

-Washington’s maritime industry must rapidly shift to new low and zero carbon fuels to remain globally competitive, confront climate change, and advance environmental justice.
-New international targets on shipping emissions, increasing customer expectations, and improving the health of our communities are key drivers.
-Our state’s history of leadership in clean energy and technology, research and development and maritime innovation affords a unique capacity for economic development.
+Washington’s maritime industry must prepare to be able to shift to new low and zero carbon fuels to remain globally competitive, confront climate change, and advance environmental justice.
+Proposed international targets on shipping emissions, increasing customer expectations, and improving the health of our communities are key drivers.
+Our state’s history of leadership in clean energy and technology, research and development, and maritime innovation affords a unique capacity for economic and innovation development.

 The Need